 You know you can sell your prized doll collection on eBay or use Craigslist to get rid of your furniture.
 But to build a sustainable source of income, you need to establish a web presence around an area of expertise and then sell ad space and related items.

-For example, when recreational vehicle enthusiast Al Wiener retired, he built a website, everything-about-rving.com, as a hobby.
+For example, the website Everything About RVing was started by a retiree and recreational vehicle enthusiast who built the site as a hobby.
 When the recession hit his retirement savings hard, he focused on turning the site into a profitable business.
-Now, he says, the money he earns from ad sales on his website exceeds his monthly retirement income.
+And it worked.

 Pet sitter or house sitter